West Bradenton, Florida

-West Bradenton is an unincorporated area and census-designated place (CDP) in Manatee County, Florida, United States.
+West Bradenton is an unincorporated area and census-designated place (CDP) in Manatee County, Florida United States.
 The population was 4,247 at the 2020 census, up from 4,192 at the 2010 census.
-It is part of the North Port-Bradenton-Sarasota, Florida Metropolitan Statistical Area.
+It is part of the Sarasota metropolitan area.

 Geography

-West Bradenton is located at (27.500916, -82.613806).
-It is bordered to the east by the city of Bradenton, to the north by the Manatee River, an arm of Tampa Bay, and to the south by Florida State Road 64.
+West Bradenton is bordered to the east by the city of Bradenton, to the north by the Manatee River, an arm of Tampa Bay, and to the south by Florida State Road 64.
 The CDP extends west as far as Warner West Bayou and 67th Street NW.
 The unincorporated community of Palma Sola is to the west.

 According to the United States Census Bureau, the West Bradenton CDP has a total area of 1.4 sqmi, of which 0.1 sqmi, or 4.27%, are water.